-In our experiments we neither take measurement shot noise nor quantum hardware noise into account.
+Here we describe the setup for our experiments in Sections \ref{subsec:experiments_approx_quality} and \ref{susbsec:experiments_performance}.
+In these experiments we neither take measurement shot noise nor quantum hardware noise into account.
 That is, all compared algorithms are provided with exact values of the objective function $f$ computed via statevector simulation.

 In order to ensure independence of our results from any particular choice of circuit or configuration, we repeatedly sample circuits, observables, and points in parameter space randomly in all our experiments.
 We proceed similarly to the experimental setup in \cite{simon2024denoising}: Points in parameter space are randomly sampled from the uniform distribution on $[-\pi , \pi )^m$.
 With the notation from Section \ref{subsec:alg_setting}, the observable $\mathcal{M}$ is an $n$-qubit Pauli randomly sampled from the uniform distribution on $\{I,X,Y,Z\}^{\otimes n}\setminus\{I^{\otimes n}\}$.
 The generators $G_1 , \dots , G_m$ of the parametrized gates $R_1 , \dots , R_m$ are sampled (independently) from the uniform distribution on $\{I,X,Y,Z\}^{\otimes n}\setminus\{I^{\otimes n}\}$, and the $n$-qubit unitaries $C_1 , \dots , C_{m+1}$ are randomly sampled (independently) via the same procedure by which the individual layers in the well-known quantum volume test \cite{quantum_volume} are sampled.
 For a visual representation of the entire circuit we refer to Figure \ref{fig:general_circuit}, the specific choice of the unitaries $C_j$ is explained and visualized in Figure \ref{fig:qv_layer_circuit}.